 Health risk and age are important factors that need to be considered when investigating mortality.
-Within the intellectual and developmental disability population, high-level risk tends to be present across all age categories, as well as varying degrees of lower-health risks across all age categories.
+Within the IDD population, high-level risk tends to be present across all age categories, as well as varying degrees of lower-health risks across all age categories.
 The relationship between health risk and age is not uniform.
 HCLs are distributed similarly within each age group.
-Correlations between age (both as continuous and ordinal variables) indicate the association between HCL and age is weak (Pearson's r = 0.08, p < 0.001).
-Though this is statistically significant, the total variance explained in the association between age and health risk is less than one percent, which indicates that for this population, health risk and age are not necessarily meaningfully associated.
+Correlations between age (both as continuous and ordinal variables) indicate the association between HCL and age is weak (Pearson's r = 0.07, p < 0.001).
+Though this is statistically significant, the strength of the association between age and health risk is small, which indicates that, for this population, health risk and age are not necessarily meaningfully associated.
 Therefore, one would also expect that if health risk and age were related to mortality, these variables would have independent (not interactive) effects.

 Data analysis to this point has examined variables as they individually relate to mortality.
 However, it also is important to consider all variables of interest at once to determine the individual effect of each variable on the occurrence of death, while controlling for the influence of other variables.
-Analyses considered if and how age, gender, region, intensity of residential setting, and health risk (using HCL) were associated with mortality to determine which variables may be of key importance in understanding it.
-Such associations are examined using logistic regression.20
+Analyses considered if and how age, gender, region, intensity of residential setting, and health risk (using HCL) were associated with mortality to determine which variables may be of key importance.
+Such associations were examined using logistic regression.21